r-a-y/buddypress-followers/readme.txt

 == Installation ==

- 1. Copy buddypress-followers to /wp-content/plugins/
- 2. In the Wordpress Admin panel, visit the plugins page and Activate the plugin.
+1. Download, install and activate the plugin.
- 3. To follow a user, visit their profile and hit the follow button under their name.
+1. To follow a user, simply visit their profile and hit the follow button under their name.

+== Frequently Asked Questions ==

+#### Where to find support? ####

+Please post on the [BuddyPress Followers support forum](http://buddypress.org/community/groups/buddypress-followers/forum/) at buddypress.org.
+The forums on wordpress.org are rarely checked.

 == Changelog ==

+= 1.1 =
+* Add BuddyPress 1.5 compatibility.
+* Add WP Admin Bar support.
+* Add localization support.
+* Add AJAX functionality to all follow buttons.
+* Add follow button to group members page.
+* Fix following count when a user is deleted.
+* Fix dropdown activity filter for following tabs.
+* Fix member profile following pagination
+* Fix BuddyBar issues when a logged-in user is on another member's page.
+* Thanks to mrjarbenne for sponsoring this release.

 = 1.0 =
 * Initial release.